ChoiSG/yabnet/README.md

 # Yabnet
 Yet Another Botnet, PoC created for educational purposes only.
 Yabnet is a HTTP based C2 server and agent that was designed, created, and intended to be used in an academic Attack/Defense competition environment.

+Yabnet server is written in Python3++ Flask, deployed in docker.
+Yabnet agent is written in Golang.

 From setting up the server, freezing the agent, and distributing the agent to the target machine, yabnet aims to work out-of-the-box.
 That way, the red teamers could focus on more important stuffs, such as persistence.